 Dover is a very small town located in the state of Florida.
-With a population of 3,973 people and two constituent neighborhoods, Dover is the 302nd largest community in Florida.
+With a population of 3,266 people and three constituent neighborhoods, Dover is the 327th largest community in Florida.

-A relatively large number of people in Dover telecommute to their jobs.
-Overall, about 9.25% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 7.30% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Dover is an extremely ethnically-diverse town.
 The people who call Dover home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Dover, accounting for 65.14% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Dover, accounting for 64.43% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Dover residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Dover include Irish, Italian, English, German, and British.
+Important ancestries of people in Dover include Italian, German, English, Irish, and European.

 The most common language spoken in Dover is Spanish.
 Other important languages spoken here include English and Italian.